Khushisharma90/DECODE_LABS_DATA_ANALYTICS_PROJECT2_EDA/README.md

 ## 🚀 How to Run

-To execute the automated EDA pipeline on your local system, follow these steps:
+To execute the automated EDA framework and data analysis process on your local system, follow these steps:

 ### Prerequisites
 Ensure you have Python installed along with the required analytical libraries: